Decision-making Processes, Appeals & Interpretations

 - Guaranteed Second Opinion

-The City of San Diego Development Services Department is dedicated to meeting customer service needs; staff welcomes the opportunity to seek additional clarification.
+The City of San Diego's Development Services Department is dedicated to meeting customer service needs; staff welcomes the opportunity to seek additional clarification.
 If a customer disagrees with a staff interpretation, City staff or the customer may request a second opinion from the supervisor, senior staff member or the project manager.
 If the issue cannot be resolved via a Second Opinion, the customer may seek a Project Issue Resolution Conference. - Project Issue Resolution Conference